frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 3. Jot down the respective effects given the conditions you've listed; which can be expressed by:

    - Use 'X', 'Y', 'T', or '1 to mark that an action should occur, and
-   - Blank (preferrable for ease of read), 'N', 'F', or '0' to indicate the action will not occur.
+   - Blank (preferable for ease of reading), 'N', 'F', or '0' to indicate the action will not occur.
    - It is also okay to put a specific message shown in or beside the table if relevant.

    | **Test case**                            | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   |